amastaneh/sample-react/README.md

 # sample-react
-This is our first training application based on react
+This is our first training application based on react.
+Version: 0.1